wangyu09/exkaldi/docs/contents/NN.md

 A data iterator for training NN with a large-scale corpus.

 **Initial Args:**
-_indexTable_: exkaldi ArkIndexTable object including file path information.
+_indexTable_: exkaldi IndexTable object including file path information.
 _processFunc_: a function to process index table to dataset.
 _batchSize_: mini batch size.
 _chunks_: an int value. how many chunks to split data.